department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 - Selected Reserve
 - service connected: Hyphenate when preceding a noun.
 For example, "a Veteran with a service-connected disability."
 Otherwise, do not hyphenate.
 For example, "The disability is considered service connected."
 - service-connected condition: defined as an illness or injury caused—or made worse by—your active-duty service.
 OR where possible, add the definition in another sentence.
 For example, A service-connected condition is an illness or injury caused—or made worse by—your active-duty service.
 - service-connected disability: In most cases, add the definition separately as either another sentence or a note below a bulleted list.
-For example, Having a service-connected disability means we've concluded that you're disabled because of an illness or injury caused—or made worse by—your active-duty service.
+For example, Having a service-connected disability means we've concluded that you're disabled because of an illness or injury caused—or made worse—by your active-duty service.
 - service-connection: Hyphenate this term.
 For example, "You may be eligible for service-connection."
 - Service-Disabled Veterans Insurance (S-DVI): Life insurance for Veterans who have become disabled as a result of serving in the military.
 - Servicemember: One word and cap the S.